ACoAs: DIS-comfort & Comfort (Part 2b)

 • let things slide & then obsess about them

-• live in your mind rather than take actions
+• live in your mind rather than taking actions

 • live with bad shoes, small aches (bad chair), ‘wrong’ clothes/ not warm enough …